 awards & recognition

-Best Lawyers 2011 New York Ethics and Professional Responsibility "Lawyer of the Year."
+Best Lawyers in America 2011 "Lawyer of the Year" in New York Ethics and Professional Responsibility

-Recognized by Best Lawyers for his work in Commercial Litigation, Ethics and Professional Responsibility Law and Legal Malpractice Law.
+Recognized by Best Lawyers in America for his work in Commercial Litigation, Ethics and Professional Responsibility Law and Legal Malpractice Law

 Columbia University School of Law (JD)